Toggy-Smith/Simple-Vectors-Library/README.md

 ## Setting the magnitude of a vector

-You can use the setMagnitude(float magnitude) function to change the magnitude of a vector while retaining its direction:
+You can use the `setMagnitude()` function to change the magnitude of a vector while retaining its direction:

 ```C++
 svl::Vector2f vector{ 1.0f, 1.0f };